awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

 * `TRIM_HORIZON` creates `(0, 1)` to resolve the gap starting from the `TRIM_HORIZON`
 * `AT_TIMESTAMP(epoch=200)` creates `(0, 1)` to resolve the gap leading into epoch 200

-#### Avoiding a Shard-Sync
+#### Avoiding a Shard Sync

 To reduce Kinesis Data Streams API calls, KCL will attempt to avoid unnecessary shard syncs.
-For example, if the discovered shards cover the entire partition range then a shard-sync is unlikely to yield a material difference.
+For example, if the discovered shards cover the entire partition range then a shard sync is unlikely to yield a material difference.
 For more information, see [PeriodicShardSyncManager#checkForShardSync(...)][periodic-shard-sync-manager-checkforshardsync])[^fixed-commit-footnote].